Unleash/unleash-ios-sdk/README.md

 ## Installation

-Follow the following steps in order to install the unleash-proxy-client-swift:
+Follow the following steps in order to install the unleash-ios-sdk:

 1. In your Xcode project go to File -> Swift Packages -> Add Package Dependency
 2. Supply the link to this repository